mxz7/nypsi/economy/gambling.md

 ## earning xp

-to earn xp you must bet a minimum amount. this amount can be seen with `$minbet`, and it changes depending on your prestige. your prestige can also effect how much xp you are able to earn per game, up to a maximum of 5xp per win.
+to earn xp you must bet a minimum amount. this amount can be seen with `/settings me defaultbet`, and it changes depending on

+the amount of xp you earn is calculated on a number of variables, including your prestige, bet, win multiplier, premium level and inventory items. it works by creating a minmimum and a maximum value, and creating a random number between those. any bonuses from active boosters will then be applied to that generated number.